Understanding content types

 Structured content

-For example, a Guide page includes Narrative components which allow you to break up long pieces of text into smaller sections, and add a subheading to each section.
-You can then add the text in the correct order so you can explain a process step-by-step.
+For example, a Guide page includes Narrative components which allow you to break up long pieces of text into sections with headings.
+You can then add the text in the correct order to explain a process step-by-step.

-This helps users to navigate to the piece of information they are looking for.
+This helps users navigate to the piece of information they're looking for.
 It also makes your content accessible for all users.
-For example, screenreader users will hear each subheading out loud so they can choose which section they want to hear more about.
+For example, screenreader users will hear each heading out loud so they can choose which section they want to hear more about.

 Searchable content